braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/link_shortening.md

 #### How long do shortened URLs remain valid?

-Static URLs are valid for one year from the time of URL registration (such as first send).

-Dynamic URs are valid for two months from the time of URL registration.
+Static URLs are valid for one year from the time of URL registration, such as first send.
+Dynamic URLs are valid for two months from the time of URL registration.

-#### Will Link Shortening work with deep links or universal links?
+#### Does link shortening work with deep links or universal links?

-Link shortening will shorten any static URLs that start with _http://_ or _https://_.
-However, it is not advised to further shorten generated universal links (from providers such as Branch or Appsflyer) as this may break the attribution or redirect of those tools.
+Link shortening shortens any static URLs that start with `http://` or `https://`.
+Avoid further shortening the generated universal links from providers such as Branch or Appsflyer as this may break the attribution or redirect.

 ### Custom domains

 #### Can delegated domains be shared across multiple subscription groups?

-Yes, a single domain can be used with multiple subscription groups.
+Yes.
+A single domain can be used with multiple subscription groups.
 To do so, select the domain for each subscription group that it should be associated with.

 #### Can delegated domains be shared across multiple workspaces?

-Yes, domains can be associated with subscription groups in multiple workspaces, assuming the workspaces are contained within the same company.
+Yes.
+Domains can be associated with subscription groups in multiple workspaces, assuming the workspaces are contained within the same company.

 [1]: {% image_buster /assets/img/link_shortening/shortening1.png %}
 [2]: {% image_buster /assets/img/link_shortening/shortening2.png %}